mycelial/docs/docs/sources/mysql.md

   - The password for the specified username.

 4. **Host**: `localhost`
-   - The host where the database server is running. `localhost` means the server is on the same machine as the client.
+   - The host where the database server is running. `localhost` means the server is on the same machine as the daemon.

 5. **Port**: `3306`
   - The port number where the MySQL server is listening.
 The default is `3306`.